Appleseed/learn/docs/portal/install/upgrade.rst

 * Make sure you have completed the above steps BEFORE proceeding.
 * Download the latest stable release of `Appleseed Portal <https://github.com/appleseed/portal>`_.
 	* Create a New Folder in your Web Server Directory for the new upgraded site.
-		* Extract the contents of the UPGRADE package into a folder on your computer
+		* Extract the contents of the UPGRADE package into a folder on your computer.
 		* It is NOT recommended that you extract directly over your old website.
 		* Copy the following from your OLD site folder to your new Upgraded site folder:
 			* \Portals Directory - To ensure your sites files are carried over